All Episodes

 Nobody in their right minds would want to get mixed up with the state of New York.

-So we had to go off and find another insurer, and there's only really two we only found two options uh for companies that were willing to do workman's comp insurance in the State of New York, because the State of New York has chased them out of that business.
+We only found two options for companies that were willing to do workman's comp insurance in the state of New York because the state of New York has chased them out of that business.

-Now what the government of the United States is doing is chasing uh private insurance out of the health insurance business.
+Now what the government of the United States is doing is chasing private insurance out of the health insurance business.

 Very quickly this will happen.